 Step 2: Fold a hand towel into a square that is 4-5” high

-Step 4: Next, wrap the 1 lb. bag of rice in the cloth diaper or cloth napkin.
-Secure the rice with a rubber band.
+Step 4: Next, place the 1 lb. bag of rice in the new 1-quart zip-top bag—squeeze out all of the air and zip the bag closed—then wrap it in the cloth napkin.
+Secure the napkin around the rice bag with a rubber band.

-Step 5: Place the wrapped bag—inside the SNOO sack—on your baby’s stomach on top of the inner bands.
+Step 5: Place the wrapped bag—INSIDE the SNOO sack—on your baby’s chest and upper stomach on top of the inner bands.